 June 11, 2014

 As part of our special Documentary Video Pitch series, here's a video submission from California-based documentary filmmaker Jay Miracle.
-As one of our first five submissions, we have offered a complimentary critique and a free copy of our Documentary Fundraising Guide .
+As one of our first five submissions, we have offered a complimentary critique.
 The challenge?
 Pitch the documentary project in :30 or less.

 “EXIT is a feature documentary that follows the intimate and rather unique lifestyle of Olivia Bareham who's a death midwife in Los Angeles.
 And she runs a company called Sacred Crossings.
 What they do is assist people and their loved ones as well as families to transition through the dying process as well as have a funeral in the comfort of their own home.”

 The keyword “death midwife” is super intriguing.
 Great hook.
 Great beginning to the pitch.
 Also, kudos for keeping the pitch under :30.

 All is fine, except your ending is not strong enough and fizzles out with “..comfort of their own home” which is a cliché phrase and comes across like a commercial.

 The pitch needs one last sentence.
 Something perhaps that introduces us to the “emotional core” or the “conflict” of what your film will be exploring.
 Without knowing the full story, it's hard to know what that is.
 Maybe something like...
 “My documentary is exploring the ….. and …. (any unusual circumstances??)”.